-God robed Himself in flesh and came to earth to provide salvation for man.
-For three and one half years, He lived what He preached, showing man the way.
+God Himself came in flesh to provide salvation for man.
+For three and one-half years, He lived what He preached, showing humanity the way.
 By His words and example, He trained His disciples to carry on His work.

 Jesus is our model.
 We should frame our lives, as close as possible, after His great example.